 Astrophysicist Neil DeGrasse Tyson, whose chief joy in life seems to come from sucking the fun out of everything by explaining in painful detail why it's not possible to do all that cool stuff you see in movies and videogames, is making a videogame.
-It's going to be called Neil DeGrasse Tyson Present Space Odyssey, and it promises to take players on "an immersive virtual reality experience" to Mars, Europa, and beyond.
+It's going to be called Neil DeGrasse Tyson Presents Space Odyssey, and it promises to take players on "an immersive virtual reality experience" to Mars, Europa, and beyond.

 "Meet at the Mission Control Spaceport and set off on missions by piloting your spacecraft through your friends galaxies, colonizing and growing your own galaxy, all with some guidance from Neil, your trusted Space Adviser," the Space Odyssey website says.
 "Grow galaxies, develop planets, colonize worlds, nurture species, harvest, mine, explore and discover unique life-forms, and civilizations.
 You're part of a community that'll shape the future of this gaming Universe."